vodquang96/django-anymail/docs/esps/sendgrid.rst

 SendGrid offers both :ref:`ESP stored templates <esp-stored-templates>` and :ref:`batch sending <batch-send>` with per-recipient merge data.

+SendGrid has two types of stored templates for transactional email:

+* Dynamic transactional templates, which were introduced in July, 2018, use Handlebars template syntax and allow complex logic to be coded in the template itself.

+* Legacy transactional templates, which allow only simple key-value substitution and don't specify a particular template syntax.

+[Legacy templates were originally just called "transactional templates," and many older references still use this terminology.
+But confusingly, SendGrid's dashboard and some recent articles now use "transactional templates" to mean the newer, dynamic templates.]

+.. versionchanged:: 4.1

+    Added support for SendGrid dynamic transactional templates.
+(Earlier Anymail releases work only with SendGrid's legacy transactional templates.)
-You can use a SendGrid stored template by setting a message's :attr:`~anymail.message.AnymailMessage.template_id` to the template's unique id.
-Alternatively, you can refer to merge fields directly in an EmailMessage's subject and body---the message itself is used as an on-the-fly template.

-In either case, supply the merge data values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.
+You can use either type of SendGrid stored template by setting a message's :attr:`~anymail.message.AnymailMessage.template_id` to the template's unique id (*not* its name).
+Supply the merge data values with Anymail's normalized :attr:`~anymail.message.AnymailMessage.merge_data` and :attr:`~anymail.message.AnymailMessage.merge_global_data` message attributes.

   .. code-block:: python